blackberry/Ripple-UI/doc/gpx.md

-GPX is a platform-independent serialization schema that we have used to allow Ripple to simulate geolocation routes.
-There are several ways you can generate GPX files for use with Ripple, here are three examples:
+GPX is a platform-independent serialization schema that we have used to allow --- to simulate geolocation routes.
+There are several ways you can generate GPX files for use with ---, here are three examples:

 1. Record an actual route using the Endomondo mobile app (http://endomondo.com).
 After you have